S-Video: Signal

+A 4-pin mini-DIN S-Video connector (left) next to RCA connector for composite video on a motherboard.
+Both color-coded in yellow.

-The S-video cable carries video using two synchronized signal and ground pairs, termed Y and C. Y is the luma signal, which carries the luminance – or black-and-white – of the picture, including synchronization pulses.
+The S-video cable carries video using two synchronized signal and ground pairs termed Y and C. Y is the luma signal, which carries the luminance – or black-and-white – of the picture.
 Y also carries horizontal and vertical sync pulses in the same way as a composite video signal.
 C is the chroma signal, which carries the chrominance – or coloring-in – of the picture.
 This signal contains two color-difference components.

-In composite video, the signals co-exist on different frequencies.
+In composite video, the chroma and luminance signals are combined and coexist on different frequencies.
 To achieve this, the luminance signal must be low-pass filtered, dulling the image.
 As S-Video maintains the two as separate signals, such detrimental low-pass filtering for luminance is unnecessary, although the chrominance signal still has limited bandwidth relative to component video.

-Carrying the color information as one signal means that the color has to be encoded in some way, typically in accord with NTSC, PAL, or SECAM, depending on the applicable local standard.

-Compared with component video, which carries the identical luminance signal but separates the color-difference signals into Cb/Pb and Cr/Pr, the color resolution of S-Video is limited by the modulation on a subcarrier frequency of either 3.58 MHz (NTSC) or 4.43 MHz (PAL).
-This difference is meaningless on home videotape systems, as the chrominance is already severely constrained by both VHS and Betamax.
+Carrying the color information as one chroma signal means that the color has to be encoded in some way, typically in accord with NTSC, PAL, or SECAM, depending on the applicable local standard.
+Compared with component video, which separates the color-difference signals into Cb/Pb and Cr/Pr, the color resolution of S-Video is limited by the modulation on a subcarrier frequency of either 3.58 MHz (NTSC) or 4.43 MHz (PAL).
+This limitation is insignificant on home videotape systems, as the chrominance is already severely constrained by both VHS and Betamax.

 Physical connectors

 Atari 800

-The Atari 800 introduced separate Chroma/Luma output in late 1979.
+The Atari 800 introduced separate chroma and luma outputs in late 1979.
 The signals were put on pin 1 and 5 of a 5-pin 180-degree DIN connector socket.
 Atari did not sell a monitor for its 8-bit computer line, however.

 Commodore 64

-The Commodore 64 released in 1982 (with the exception of the earliest revisions using a 5-pin video port) also offers separate chroma and luma signals using a different connector.
-Although Commodore Business Machines did not use the term S-Video as the standard did not formally exist until 1987, a simple adapter connects the computer's LCA (luma-chroma-audio) 8-pin DIN socket to a S-Video display, or an S-Video device to the Commodore 1702 monitor's LCA jacks.
+The Commodore 64, released in 1982 (Note: With the exception of the earliest revisions that used a 5-pin video port.) also offers separate chroma and luma signals using a different connector.
+Although Commodore Business Machines did not use the term S-Video as the standard did not formally exist until 1987, a simple adapter connects the computer's LCA (luma-chroma-audio) 8-pin DIN socket to an S-Video display, or an S-Video device to the Commodore 1702 monitor's LCA jacks.